marc-chatroux-elmarcofr38/Imbriqua_Structure_Loader/README.md

  With the goal to create RUST structure and RUST traits based on BPMN Structute and BPMN Execution semantic, this repository propose to make the following task :

-* Generate RUST structures, with attributes and heritage
+* Generate RUST structures, with attributes, associations and heritage
-    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN definition, using BPMN 2.0.2 .cmof files
-    * For BPMN execution, using custom CMOF files
+    * For BPMN execution, using custom .cmof files
 * Generate SQL up file, including creation of tables, attributes, foreign-key, and contraints
-    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN definition, using BPMN 2.0.2 .cmof files
-    * For BPMN execution, using custom CMOF files
+    * For BPMN execution, using custom .cmof files
 * Generate SQL down file, including removal of tables, attributes, foreign-key, and contraints
-    * For BPMN definition, using BPMN 2.0.2 CMOF files
+    * For BPMN definition, using BPMN 2.0.2 .cmof files
-    * For BPMN execution, using custom CMOF files
+    * For BPMN execution, using custom .cmof files
 * Generate RUST traits for structures, for BPMN Execution
-    * For BPMN execution, using custom CMOF files
+    * For BPMN execution, using custom .cmof files

 The following element aren't in the scope of the project :